Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/KEDOLOG_DISCOUNT_FEATURE.md

-# 🎯 KEDOLOG DISCOUNT FEATURE - COMPLETE GUIDE
+# 🎯 KEDOL DISCOUNT FEATURE - COMPLETE GUIDE

 ## ✅ **GREAT NEWS: This Feature is ALREADY Built Into Your Code!**

-You asked: *"If I want to implement logic where users get a discount by paying fees with KEDOLOG token, can I update it for all pools (existing and new)?"*
+You asked: *"If I want to implement logic where users get a discount by paying fees with KEDOL token, can I update it for all pools (existing and new)?"*

 **Answer: YES! ✅ This feature is already implemented and can be activated for ALL pools!**